 Vehicle manufacturers take immense pride in their work and they understand that when you sign-up for a brand new car, you expect a certain level of reliability and quality.
-Regardless of whether it’s a budget-friendly brand or a more premium, prestigious or luxury make, you would still expect the various elements of the vehicle to work as they should.
+Regardless of whether it’s a budget-friendly brand or a more prestigious luxury model you would and should still expect the various elements of the vehicle to work as they were designed to.

-To show how confident they are in their engineering skills and manufacturing processes, the manufacturer’s will guarantee their work with a Manufacturer’s Warranty.
-If there’s an issue, however, then the car maker will fix this issue at no extra cost.
-Also, the fault can be investigated and repaired at any franchised dealership, making it much more convenient for you.
+To show how confident they are in their engineering skills and manufacturing processes, they guarantee their work with a Manufacturer’s Warranty.
+If there is a fault during this period then they will fix this issue at no extra cost to yourself.
+The fault can be investigated and repaired at any franchised dealership, making it much more convenient for you to be repaired.

-Part of leasing is the acquisition of a brand new vehicle, so any new lease car will be covered under that manufacturer’s warranty.
+A big perk of leasing is the use of a brand new vehicle, so any new lease car will be covered under that manufacturer’s warranty.

 What is Covered?